 Consumer Protection Laws

 There are consumer protection laws at both the state and federal level.
-The most relevant body of law is the Federal Trade Commission Act (FTCA), which made certain business practices illegal, such as:
+The most relevant body of law is the Federal Trade Commission Act (FTCA), which made certain business practices illegal.
+As a result, the following is now illegal:

 One of the most common scenarios we see at Daic Law is consumers who have fallen behind on their bills and are battling the harassment of debt collectors.
 Debt collectors often contact you incessantly, and may contact your employer, or even family and friends.
+As a result, you live with unimaginable anxiety.
 What many consumers don’t know is that these practices are illegal under the FTCA and other laws.

 If you believe that you are the victim of any of the practices listed above, contact Daic Law to learn more about your legal rights and options.